 Hi!
-I am a software engineer at SpaceX.
-I lead software development for fairing recovery as well as our laser-based inter-satellite communication system.
-I am interested in the development of autonomous systems in the real world, particularly in environments with limited computational resources.
+I'm a software engineer at Zipline, where I work on behavior planning software for autonomous medical delivery drones.
+I previously worked at SpaceX, where I led software development for fairing recovery as well as their laser-based inter-satellite communication system.
+I am interested in the development of autonomous systems in the real world, particularly in real-time environments with limited computational resources.

 In 2017 I graduated with an M.S. in Computer Science from Stanford University, where I did research on reinforcement learning at the Stanford Intelligent Systems Laboratory.
 In May 2015 I earned a double B.S. in Computer Science and Electrical and Computer Engineering from Cornell University.
 In the past, I have interned at SpaceX as an embedded systems firmware developer and at Cisco as a software developer, and have conducted undergraduate computer architecture research at Cornell's Computer Systems Laboratory.

 Projects I have worked on outside of work span domains from FPGA development to natural language understanding.
 Click the project titles to read the reports -- author names are in alphabetical order.
 Be sure to check out the demo videos!